backstage-technical-services/website/contributing.md

 In order to develop locally, you'll need to have the following installed:
 * PHP 7.1+
 * Nginx or Apache
-   > Using nginx and PHP-FPM is recommended as that's what's used on the production server
+   > Nginx and PHP-FPM is recommended as they're used on the production server
 * MariaDB 10.2 or MySQL 5.5+
-    > Using MariaDB 10.2 is recommended as that's what's used on the production server
+    > MariaDB 10.2 is recommended as it's used on the production server
 * Composer
     > Composer is a package manager for PHP.
 You don't need to know how this works, just how to run the `install` command
 * Node.js and yarn
     > Yarn is used to manage the asset dependencies and compile the assets.
 You don't need to know how this works, just how to run the `install` and `run` commands.
 We used to use NPM, but yarn is much better.
 * A PHP-focussed IDE
     > You can technically use Notepad, but it's recommended you use an IDE to make development easier.
-The recommended software for PHP is PhpStorm by JetBrains (students can get a free licence).
+We recommend [PhpStorm by JetBrains][link-phpstorm] (students can get a free licence).

 Adding instructions for how to set up and configure these for the various operating systems and distributions is way beyond the scope of this document.
 There are a lot of good tutorials out there, but one of the development team will be happy to help you get set up if you get stuck.